This is a very pretty salad, if I say so myself. All the colors in this recipe remind me of Christmas

 These seeds are considered exotic, but, I really love their aromatic presence in any food.
 At restaurants, I can see its aroma waft to my nostrils when the dish is brought into the dining area.
 If you have images of me as Pepe Le Pew air gliding towards the white aroma lines from a pie in the window sill, then you would be imaging me correctly.

 I know instinctively when a recipe has cardamom.
 It has a very distinct aroma that stands out in every recipe.
 It is minty with a slight sweetness in it.

 When it comes to the looks department, however, it is beautiful on the outside and ugly on the inside.
 Sorry, it had to be said.

 From the outside, it has a wonderful green shell.
 But, when you remove the shell, the cardamom seeds look like tiny rat droppings.

 I know, I know!
 You are thinking that this is a first time that a food blogger has talked about rat droppings in a recipe blog.

 I saw a recipe for a pistachio crusted goat cheese on the Heart Beet Kitchen’s blog and I thought I could modify this to my taste.
-In Indian food, Pistachio is almost always paired with cardamom seeds.

 So, I mixed pistachio and cardamom together.
 Since the taste can be a little strong, I added cashews to it.
 Cashews will take away both the pistachio and cardamom’s strong flavors and bring them down a notch.